ksk-S/ModellingHallucinations/README.md

 Exporting the images at iteration 10, 50, 100, and 1000 in `exp` mode, 50, 100, and 100 in `validation` mode, and 5, 10, 50, 100, 200, 400, 600, 800, and 1000 in `interview` mode.

+* The `debug` option in the script is enabled allowing one to visualize the activations of intermediate images in 'Debug' directory.

+* The `stats` option in the script is enabled allowing one to expoert categories information in 'stats' directory.

 ### Simulations
 We provide here six different simulations provided in the paper.

-* The input images used in the following simulations (except for complex and simple CBS).

 <p align="center">
     <img src="examples/init_original.jpg" width=700px>
 </p>
+<p align="center"><i>The input images used in the following simulations (except for complex and simple CBS).</i></p>

 #### [1_veridical_perception.sh](1_veridical_perception.sh)